 TERRENCE J. HANCOCK,President

 Terrence J. Hancock joined the Teamsters in 1979 as a rank-and-file semi-dump tractor/trailer chauffeur.
 In 1989, he was appointed as a Business Representative of Teamsters Local 731, rising to Secretary-Treasurer by 1997.
 Teamsters General President James P. Hoffa appointed Hancock as an International Representative to the Construction Division in Washington, D.C. in 1999.
 The rank-and-file membership of Local 731 elected Hancock as President in 2005.
 The following year, Hoffa appointed him as Central Region Coordinator of the International’s Solid Waste, Recycling and Related Industries Division.
 Hancock has been appointed to the Executive Board of the Chicago Federation of Labor and the Board of Directors of the Italian American Labor Council.
 In 2007, he was elected as a Trustee of Joint Council 25.
 In 2008, he was elected as Recording Secretary before becoming Vice President.
-The Executive Board named Hancock the 10th President of Joint Council 25 on July 17, 2017.
+The Executive Board named Hancock the 10th President of Joint Council 25 on July 17, 2017, and was confirmed September 12, 2017.
 He has currently attained more than 38 years of service as a member of Local 731.

 THOMAS W. STIEDE,Secretary-Treasurer

 Brian Meidel joined the Teamsters Union in 1975 as a member of Local 734 in Chicago.
 He worked as a warehouse worker at Mary Ann Baking Company.
 From 1975 until 1983, Meidel worked as a driver for Gonnella Bread, Clyde’s Donuts and Entenmann’s.
 While at Entenmann’s, he served as a steward for Local 734.
 Meidel was appointed to the position of Local 734’s Secretary-Treasurer in 1983, and served 12 years in that position.
 Since 1995, Meidel has held the office of President.
 Meidel heads the Bakery Drivers Local 734 Welfare Fund and Pension Fund.
 Meidel also held the position of committee member of Teamsters Volunteers in Politics from 1998 to 2007.
 He joined the Joint Council 25 Executive Board in 2008.

-JAMES T. GLIMCO, Trustee
+JAMES T. GLIMCO,Recording Secretary